 The past few months we have seen Awards Season dominate our social media feeds, from the extravagant musical performances to the hot (and sometimes not) red carpet looks.
-It was also great to see so many amazing films/tv shows, actors/actresses and musicians be celebrated for their work.
-For instance Parasite picking Best Picture (as it should!), Billie Eilish, Lizzo and Joaquin Phoenix basically sweeping up all the awards and some insane fashion looks *cough cough* Ariana Grande.
+It was also great to see so many amazing films/tv shows, actors/actresses and musicians are celebrated for their work.
+For instance, Parasite winning Best Picture (as it should!), Billie Eilish, Lizzo and Joaquin Phoenix basically sweeping up all the awards and some insane fashion looks *cough cough* Ariana Grande.
 With the season drawing a close with the Oscars on Sunday, here are some of my favourite looks from the Grammy’s and Oscars.

 Lizzo by Eri Ishizu

 For me, this look was all about innovation.
 Ishizu named this the ‘lucky eight design’ and painted the number eight on each nail to represent Lizzo’s eight nominations (iconic!).
 The look was such a playful and creative way to celebrate the success of an incredible artist on a special night.
 Additionally, the nails really complemented Lizzo’s all-white Versace gown with faux-fur.

 Putting a spin on a French Manicure is definitely one of the biggest trends we have seen a rise in this past year.
 I always love to see how artists embody this in different ways.
 Truong did this by swapping the classic white tips with black polish to match Cabello’s dress, showcasing an edgy yet elegant look.